 The ride quality is stiff and it isn't a problem on Singapore's fairly smooth roads.
 But I think in India this will prove to be a little bit stiffer than most riders will like.
-The higher ride height and the tighter steering geometry makes the Street Rod a lot faster in the corners.
-The flat drag bars allow good leverage and tipping the 'Rod over is easy and quick.
+The higher ride height and the tighter steering geometry make the Street Rod a lot faster in the corners.
+The flat drag bars allow good leverage, and tipping the 'Rod over is easy and quick.
 The extra lean angle means scraping stuff comes later than before and all told, this is a happier, more excitable machine than the Street 750.
 Of course, the bikes we rode run Michelin Scorchers but the Indian models will continue to wear MRFs.
-Of course, Michelin has just announced that Harley tyres including the Scorchers for the Street Rod and 750 are now on sale in India.
-The brakes are good and the feel is light and friendly.
+Michelin has just announced that Harley tyres, including the Scorchers for the Street Rod and 750, are now on sale in India.
+The brakes are good, and the feel is light and friendly.

-Harley-Davidson has officially launched the new Street Rod 750 in the Indian market at Rs.5.86 lakh ex-showroom, Delhi.
+Harley-Davidson has officially launched the new Street Rod 750 in the Indian market at Rs 5.86 lakh (ex-showroom, Delhi).
 It may be based on the Street 750 but it's nearly new in many ways.
 It improves upon every single parameter you can think of versus the Street 750.
-And at ₹95,000 more than the Street 750, this is most certainly a better deal.
-Deliveries will start April 21, 2017.
+And at Rs 95,000 more the Street 750, this is most certainly a better deal.